himakio/studies/README.md

 * **How is it free ?**

-> The Barchart Market D
+> The Barchart Market Data Solutions API